qutip/qutip-tutorials/tutorials-v5/optimal-control/02-cpo-GRAPE-Hadamard.md

 Example to demonstrate using the control library to determine control pulses using the ctrlpulseoptim.optimize_pulse_unitary function.
-The (default) L-BFGS-B algorithm is used to optimise the pulse to minimise the fidelity error, which is equivalent maximising the fidelity to an optimal value of 1.
+The (default) L-BFGS-B algorithm is used to optimise the pulse to minimise the fidelity error, which is equivalent to maximising the fidelity to an optimal value of 1.

 The system in this example is a single qubit in a constant field in z with a variable control field in x
-The target evolution is the Hadamard gate irrespective of global phase
+The target evolution is the Hadamard gate, irrespective of global phase

 The user can experiment with the timeslicing, by means of changing the number of timeslots and/or total time for the evolution.
 Different initial (starting) pulse types can be tried.
 The initial and final pulses are displayed in a plot

-An in depth discussion of using methods of this type can be found in [1]
+An in-depth discussion of using methods of this type can be found in [1]

 ```python
 import datetime